AudryBarimbane/mlzoomcamp2025-capstone2/README.md

 Build a prediction pipeline

-Package the model as a FastAPI service
+Serve predictions using FastAPI

-Deploy the service using Docker
+Deploy the application with Docker

 This repository includes:

-Processed market and sentiment datasets
+Market and sentiment datasets

-Jupyter notebooks (EDA, training, LSTM experiments, prediction)
+Jupyter notebooks (EDA, ML training, LSTM experiments, prediction)

 Python scripts (train.py, predict.py, api.py)

-Trained model file
+Trained model files

 Dockerfile for deployment

 🎯 1.
 Problem Definition

-Financial markets evolve through different market regimes, influenced by price movements, volatility, and external information such as financial news.
+Financial markets move through different regimes depending on price dynamics, volatility, and external information such as financial news.

-The objective of this project is to build a market regime classification system for the NASDAQ-100 index, predicting the next-day regime as:
+The goal of this project is to build a multi-class classification model that predicts the next-day market regime of the NASDAQ-100 index:

 Bear market